Beard (companion): Concealing infidelity

 In early usage of the term, a beard scenario involved concealing infidelity in a monogamous relationship.
 In a typical scenario, X and Y are in a supposedly exclusive relationship, but X is actually cheating with Z. However, to prevent Y from learning about X's infidelity, W, the "beard", pretends to be paired with Z. Such a scenario is a central premise of Woody Allen's 1984 film Broadway Danny Rose.
 The titular talent agent is the beard, pretending to date Tina, a single woman who is actually having an affair with married singer Lou Canova, Danny's client.
 By posing as Tina's date, Danny can bring her to Lou's performance without drawing attention from Lou's suspicious wife.
 The term "beard" is a running gag, used four times (e.g., "I'm only the beard") when Tina's ex assumes Danny is Tina's previously mysterious lover.

 Concealing sexual orientation

-Though beard entered wider use in the 1960s, many of the reported lavender marriages of the 1920s in Hollywood, and the similar reported romantic marriage of Rock Hudson (mid-1950s) employed the same usage.
+Many of the reported lavender marriages of the 1920s in Hollywood, and the similar reported romantic marriage of Rock Hudson (mid-1950s), employed the same usage.
 In Hudson's case, Phyllis Gates acted as his beard to avert the damage that the disclosure of Hudson's homosexuality might have caused to his career.

 In a 2011 interview, Betty White stated that she often served as a beard to Liberace to counter rumors of his homosexuality.

 Such relationships can cause legal and emotional issues for both parties, particularly when they end.